Tenza/configurations/ArchLinux Installation/README.md

 If we are installing Windows and Arch is already on the machine, we have to reinstall the bootloader because Windows automatically overwrites the MBR.
 To do so, we have to start Arch Live and do:

+> loadkeys pt-latin9
-> mount /mnt
+mount /dev/**sda** /mnt
-arch-chroom /mnt
+arch-chroot /mnt
+cfdisk /dev/sdX  (if you need to set the bootflag)
 grub-mkconfig -o /boot/grub/grub.cfg
 grub-install /dev/**sda**

+If you need any extra package aditionaly use:
+> wifi-menu
+pacman -Syy
+pacman -S os-prober

 ##### Custom Entries